Peggy Pettitt: Acting

-Teacher
+Teaching

 Pettitt has professional experience and training in directing and storytelling workshops.
 She teaches a step-by-step process of creating, writing and performing original material.
 Partnering with a wide array of organizations, she has helped scores of diverse groups present their own original stories as both theater and storytelling performances.
 She also works extensively with drama therapists, social workers and educators in public schools.

 Both in the U.S. and abroad, Pettitt has worked at numerous schools and educational institutions.
 Her teaching experience extends to facilities such as homeless shelters, prisons, drug treatment centers, VA hospitals, and senior and adolescent centers.
 Additionally she has ample experience working with the emotionally and physically disabled and their families.
 She currently teaches self-scripting at New York University's Experimental Theatre Wing.

-Biography
+Personal life

 In 1974, after earning a BA from Antioch College, she moved to London on a Thomas J. Watson Fellowship.
 Pettitt now resides in New York City.
 She has been married since 1982 to writer, director and painter Rémy Tissier.